 If you have double-hung windows, tilting the sashes in makes it easy to clean exterior surfaces from the interior of your home.
 We recommend cleaning the top sash first, starting with the exterior and followed by the interior, and then repeating the same process on the lower sash.
 Watch our step-by-step video to learn more about window washing for easy-clean double-hung windows.

-The best way to clean window screens and remove dust and dirt is to vacuum them with an upholstery brush attachment.
+The best way to clean window screens is to vacuum off dust and dirt with an upholstery brush attachment.
 For grease spots, typically found on kitchen window screens, use a sponge, hot water and a mild detergent.
-For a flat screen, like those found on a window, storm door or patio door, remove the screen and wash with soap and water.
-Rinse and repeat as needed to clean.
-Or, use a drapery brush attachment on a vacuum.
-Remember to be gentle, as aluminum screens can bend very easily.
+Remember to be gentle as screens can bend easily.

-If you have a Rolscreen® retractable screen in your casement window or sliding patio door, follow the same cleaning instructions as above, but be sure your screen is completely dry before putting it back in the stored position.
+If you have a Rolscreen® retractable screen or Hidden Screen, follow the same cleaning instructions as above, but be sure your screen is completely dry before putting it back in the stored position.

-For wood window blinds made from wood, regular dusting will help them maintain a like-new appearance.
-When deeper cleaning is needed, vacuum gently with the soft brush attachment.
-If you have plastic or metal blinds, immerse blinds in a tub of lukewarm water and mild detergent.
-Then, rinse with clear water, and let air-dry before reinstalling.
-For fabric blinds or shades, you can use a vacuum cleaner with a drapery brush attachment to remove dust and a damp cloth to remove smudges, fingerprints, etc.
+If your windows have Pella’s between-the-glass window treatments, you do not need to dust your blinds or shades.
+These low-maintenance treatments are tucked between the panes of glass and protected from dirt and damage.
+However, for standard blinds or shades that are fashioned over the glass, regular dusting will help them maintain a like-new appearance.
+For wood blinds, dust with a dry cloth or vacuum gently with a soft brush attachment.
+If you have plastic or metal blinds, you can immerse them in a tub of lukewarm water and mild detergent.
+Then, rinse with clear water and let air dry before reinstalling.
+For fabric blinds or shades, use a vacuum cleaner with a drapery brush attachment to remove dust and a damp cloth to remove any smudges or fingerprints.

 Schedule a free consultation to find windows and doors for your home.